munificent/game-programming-patterns/book/architecture-performance-and-games.markdown

 </aside>

 Before you can change the code to add a new feature, or fix a bug, or whatever reason caused you to fire up your editor, you have to understand what the existing code is doing.
-You don't have to know the whole program, of course, but you need to <aside name="ocr">load</aside> all of the pieces of it that are relevant to your problem into your primate brain.
+You don't have to know the whole program, of course, but you need to <span name="ocr">load</aside> all of the pieces of it that are relevant to your problem into your primate brain.

 <aside name="ocr">